 Despite its misleading name, the Canadian Eskimo dog is a common dog in northern climates and can be found in Alaska, Canada, and Greenland.
 Not being confined to simply sledding, the breed is well known for its ability to hunt polar bears and seals.
 While not the fastest dog, Canadian Eskimo Dogs are loved by mushers (the human drivers) not only for their loyal temperament but because on the trail they often hunt and eat their own food!

 Modern sled dogs are canine athletes, who train year round for their race to get into prime condition.
 Although physical traits of endurance, speed, strength and good fur are necessary components for a long race, the sheer desire to run is the most important trait these dogs can have.
+You can find the best day training here for your dog where they are trained naturally.

 Alaska is dog country and sledding dogs are pampered everywhere.
 Sled dog racers stay at the Puffin every year.
 The truck full of ecstatic and howling dogs ready to run is always a welcome sight.
 Try bringing your canine companion on your next trip!
 We’d be happy to have you.